codescrum/bebox/README.md

 Tests
 -----------

+Before run tests you need to configure the IP address for vagrant machine.
+To do this create the file *spec/support/config_specs.yaml* from the *spec/support/config_specs.yaml.example* and configure a local newtwork IP free address to use.

-By the project nature the specs must be run in order.
+By project's nature the specs must be run in order.
 To do this all specs has a 'Test XX:' naming convention.
 If you want to run all tests in order we have a ordered_phases_spec.rb file than you can run with.

 ```
 rspec spec/ordered_phases_spec.rb